AlanRace/SpectralAnalysis/README.md

 [![View SpectralAnalysis on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/77942-spectralanalysis)

 #### Getting help
-If you are having issues or have questions related to SpectralAnalysis you can write to us on the [SpectralAnalysis Google Group](https://groups.google.com/g/spectralanalysis).
+If you are having issues or have questions related to SpectralAnalysis you can write to us on the [SpectralAnalysis Google Group](https://groups.google.com/g/spectralanalysis) or [email us](mailto:spectralanalysis@googlegroups.com).

 #### Citing SpectralAnalysis